aseriousbiz/blog/_posts/2021/2021-07-15-tools-for-inside-the-workshop.md

 Skills installed from the Package Directory are treated the same way as skills built by your team.
 In fact, you get access to the source code for all skills shared in the directory so you can make any modifications you'd like.
 In addition, these skills benefit from the same supporting infrastructure as all other Abbot skills.
 Integrated help, discovery, permissions all work the same as skills you built yourself.

 ## Collaboration is fun
-As you might have guessed, we don't like to have fun at A Serious Business, Inc. Despite that, it's worth mentioning that these skills are a great way to ship a little piece of your team's personality into your workspace.
+You may be surprised to learn that we like a little fun at A Serious Business, Inc. These skills are a great way to ship a little piece of your team's personality into your workspace.
 Just like you might have a hammer with a hot pink handle in the shop named "The Smashinator", you can make some fun things for your team to use with Abbot as well.
 We make heavy use of [custom lists](https://blog.ab.bot/archive/2021/06/22/shipit/) to tell people when we're excited, or to keep track of our favorite robot jokes.
 There's even an installable package for [pugs on demand](https://ab.bot/packages/aseriousbiz/pug).

 It turns out that shipping your sense of humor (or lack thereof) into chat can be a pretty great teambuilding experience.
 If your team works remotely even some of the time, having some fun inside the shop makes working together a lot more enjoyable.